For a complete list of our products, click here.

 2. N-Glycan Array: N-linked oligosaccharides in particular play a major role in intercellular interactions and immune cell functions, making them often preferred glycan candidates for the study of carbohydrate-binding-vaccines, such as HIV Broadly Neutralizing Antibodies (bNAbs).
 The fundamental N-glycan structures provided in the N-glycan Array can provide understanding of basal binding determinants for antibodies or other proteins of interest.

-3. Mucin Glycan Array: Autoantibodies to cancer-specific antigens have the potential to be biomarkers for early detection of cancer as well as cancer immunotherapeutic agents.
-Extracellular mucins such as MUC1 are overexpressed and aberrantly glycosylated in many cancers.
+3. O-Glycan Array: Tumor-associated carbohydrate antigens (TACAs) represent potential biomarkers for early detection of cancer as well as immunotherapeutic targets.
+For example, the extracellular glycoprotein MUC1 is overexpressed and aberrantly glycosylated in many types of cancers.
 The extracellular domain of the MUC-1 contains a variable number of tandem repeats (VNTR) of 20 amino acids residues with serine (Ser) or threonine (Thr) sites for O-glycosylation.
-A recent study indicated that high levels of a subset of autoantibodies with an immunodominant epitope of GalNAca1-O-Ser/Thr (Tn antigen) and Neu5Aca2-6GalNAca1-O-Ser/Thr (STn antigen) on MUC1 were significantly associated with reduced incidence and increased time to metastasis of breast cancer.
-Thus the Mucin Glycan Array can serve as research tools for determining mucin glycan immunodominant epitopes in cancers and furthermore sensitive detection of expression of autoantibodies.
+Generally, aberrantly expressed O-Glycans aid in the metastasis of diseased cells, yet also distinguish diseased from healthy cells at the cell surface.
+Therefore, the O-Glycan array can serve as a research tool for determining O-glycan immunodominant epitopes in cancers or sensitively detect the glycan binding epitopes of autoantibodies that target unique O-glycan antigens.

 4. Heparan Sulfate Glycan Array: Heparan sulfate is a sulfated, unbranched polysaccharide found on cell surfaces as well as in the extracellular matrix.
 Heparan sulfates interact with a variety of proteins and are known to be important to the regulation of many physiological and pathophysiological functions.
 Because of the prevalence and multifunctionality of heparan sulfates, investigation of the binding roles of this type of glycan has become invaluable for understanding how to combat related diseases.
 Our Heparan Sulfate Array can be used to determine the specific binding interactions between various types of heparan sulfates and their potential protein partners via microarray assays.